 Dori went on to take a leadership role in the community and became involved in the local task force.
 She also helps support other parents in the district.
 She also became a member of the district’s parent advisory group for special education when it was first developed in her county.

-It has been four years since we’ve worked with Teenie but we’re happy to say that she remains included in general classes to this day.
+It has been several years since we’ve worked with Teenie but we’re happy to say that she remains included in general classes to this day.

 “I guess the biggest impact that include me had on me was having support to fight for inclusion for Teenie…to prove that all Teenie ever really needed was acceptance from not only her peers but the adults working with them.
 I learned to modify lessons for successful teaching… She is loved by the kids in her classroom.
 Without Include Me I don’t think she would be where she is academically or socially and by being included her behaviors due to frustration an boredom have decreased.”